Home - Bookapy Book Preview

 Swallowing, I nodded.

-Her intent gaze rested on my face for a long heartbeat.
+“Right.”
+Her intense gaze rested on my face for a long heartbeat.
 “Time to see your friend out.”

 We descended to the hall, where my father was standing, waiting.